 - Provide guidance on local policies and plans with an environmental education and outreach component.

 - Serve as a one-stop-shop for teachers and other community members looking for environmental and sustainability related presentations and programs.

 - To serve as a link between local education and outreach efforts and larger regional efforts such as the Puget Sound Partnership’s ECO Network and E3 Washington’s Regional Groups.

 Puget Sound Partnership Support

 In 2006, we became an ECO Net through the Puget Sound Partnership, joining twelve other chapters throughout the Puget Sound region.
-The ECO Network consists of more than 500 member organizations working together to share resources, knowledge, and coordinate efforts to leverage and strengthen local programs for a greater community impact.
-Each local chapter has an elected Coordinator and regular meetings.
-The Puget Sound Partnership provides funding and program support to our network.
+The ECO Network consisted of more than 500 member organizations working together to share resources, knowledge, and coordinate efforts to leverage and strengthen local programs for a greater community impact.
+Each local chapter had an elected Coordinator and regular meetings.
+The Puget Sound Partnership provided funding and program support to our network.
 We also work closely with our Local Integrating Organization, the Alliance for a Healthy South Sound.